 External links are offered in good faith, while taking no responsibility for their permanence or for changes of content.
 Please let me know if any are broken or irrelevant.

 For those interested in obscure technical details, the font used for these words is Baskerville.
 Oswald is used for headings and Roboto Slab is used for the Menu and elsewhere.

 Playing Sound Files

-By offering both MP3 and Ogg Vorbis soundfiles, we have improved access to audio playback on this site using HTML5.
-These have been tested on IE9, Firefox, Safari, Opera, Chrome and Dolphin (Android).
-Unless your browser does not support either of the two formats under HTML5 (e.g. if it is an obsolete version), you should see below this message a console which will play a brief soundfile.
+Audio playback on this site uses the HTML5 audio console and offers two alternative filetypes, Ogg Vorbis and MP3.
+These have been tested on IE9, Edge, Firefox, Safari, Opera, Chrome and Dolphin (Android).
+If it supports it, your browser will play the Ogg Vorbis file in preference; otherwise the MP3 file.
+Unless your browser does not support either of the two formats (e.g. if it is an obsolete version), you should see below this message a console which will play a brief tune.

-Please contact me with any corrections or problems with the display of any of the pages on this site.
+Please contact me with corrections or any problems with links or the display of any of the pages on this site.